 Who should I avoid adding as an occasional driver?

 Keep in mind that any person you add to your occasional driver insurance policy should be someone you trust and know to be responsible.
 They should also have a history of good driving.
-If you were to add someone to your policy with a poor driving record and you neglect to inform the insurance company of that fact, the insurance company would be within its rights to deny any claims made on that driver's behalf.
+If you were to add someone to your policy with a poor driving record and you neglect to inform the insurance company of that fact and there’s an accident, the insurance company may deny any claims made on that driver's behalf.
 If you are aware that a driver had several accidents or tickets in the past, it would be wise not to add this person to your occasional driver insurance coverage.